 The Next Step

+Detoxification programs are not a standalone treatment for addiction.
+People who complete a detoxification program without completing a drug rehabilitation program are at a high rate of relapse.
 The publication Cochrane Summaries attempted to compare success rates between two different types of detoxification programs.
 As a side note, the authors discovered that all of the people who completed the programs relapsed into opiate use once more.
 It’s clear that this is a difficult addiction to truly conquer and the average addict is going to need a significant amount of help in order to be successful.
 Drug rehabilitation programs can provide that help, and once the addict has completed the detoxification process, he or she is ready to begin work on those important therapies.

 At Michael’s House, we offer inpatient detoxification programs for opiate addiction.
 Our consulting medical physicians are adept at creating the right programs to meet the needs of our patients, and we offer a significant amount of medical and emotional support to ensure that the process goes smoothly.